-- Buyer goal performance and achievement - Organizational commitment and accountability at all levels - Annual participation at business outreach programs and events
+- Buyer goal performance and achievement - Organizational commitment and accountability at all levels - Annual participation at business outreach programs and events pertaining to small business performance within procurement and among site customers.

 Access: Internal efforts to guide and encourage purchasing personnel.